PromptPex: Automatic Test Generation for Language Model Prompts: Design

 \subsubsection{Exhaustiveness}

 Given the vast range of possible inputs, creating an exhaustive set of test cases is challenging.
-To achieve this, we generate tests for each rule in the \OR{}.
-We argue that if our \OR{} is exhaustive (completely covers the prompt), the tests generated for the rules in the \OR{} are also exhaustive.

-\toolname{} not only generates tests but also associates each test with a specific rule, providing reasoning for its creation.
+To achieve this, we generate tests for each rule in \OR{}.
+We argue that if our \OR{} is exhaustive (completely covers the prompt), the tests generated for the rules in the \OR{} are also exhaustive. \toolname{} not only generates tests but also associates each test with a specific rule, providing reasoning for its creation.
 Beyond exhaustiveness, this approach allows for various analyses of the tests, as they are directly linked to a rule.
 We use this approach to attempt to develop an exhaustive test suite.
 Other possible future uses include modular updates to the test suites, allowing the addition of new tests for new rules and the removal of old tests linked to obsolete rules.